cmmyers/trend_analysis_17-01/README.md

 Moving forward, I intend to use natural language modeling alongside time-series clustering to attempt to predict emerging trends.
-With years 2014 through 2016 currently held out, I will have several opportunities to validated and refine my model.
+With years 2014 through 2016 currently held out, I will have several opportunities to validate and refine my model.